Readers of my first Sambourne post will remember this lady:

 You can see part of a painting behind her which might mean that the picture was taken in the studio of Sambourne’s friend Edwin Austin Abbey in Bedford Gardens.
 Here you see two models getting ready for another picture.

-These, I think are the Pettigrew sisters, Lily and Etty, who posed for several well known painter including Millais and Alma Tadema.
+These, I think are the Pettigrew sisters, Lily and Hetty, who posed for several well known painters including Millais and Alma Tadema.
+(This has now been confirmed by their descendant Neil Pettigrew – see his comment below)

 Here is a more ambitious effort: